datahub-project/datahub/metadata-ingestion/docs/sources/kafka-connect/kafka-connect.md

 ## Advanced Configurations

 ### Working with Platform Instances
-If you've multiple instances of kafka OR source/sink systems that are referred in your kafka-connect, you'd need to configure platform instance for these systems in kafka-connect recipe to generate correct lineage edges.
+If you've multiple instances of kafka OR source/sink systems that are referred in your `kafka-connect` setup, you'd need to configure platform instance for these systems in `kafka-connect` recipe to generate correct lineage edges.
 You must have already set `platform_instance` in recipes of original source/sink systems.
 Refer the document [Working with Platform Instances](https://datahubproject.io/docs/platform-instances) to understand more about this.

-There are two options available to declare source/sink system's `platform_instance` in kafka-connect recipe.
-If single instance of platform is used across all kafka-connect connectors, you can use `platform_instance_map` to specify platform_instance to use for a platform when constructing URNs for lineage.
+There are two options available to declare source/sink system's `platform_instance` in `kafka-connect` recipe.
+If single instance of platform is used across all `kafka-connect` connectors, you can use `platform_instance_map` to specify platform_instance to use for a platform when constructing URNs for lineage.

 Example:
 ```yml